 Skinner Auctioneers & Appraisers

 Outlook & Outcomes

-Job outlook for archivists, curators, museum technicians, and conservators is projected to grow faster than the average for all occupations at 13% from 2016 to 2026.
+Job outlook for archivists, curators, museum technicians, and conservators is projected to grow faster than the average for all occupations at 11% by 2029.

 When comparing costs, we encourage you to look beyond sticker price.
 Because Widener is a private institution, we’re able to offer financial assistance that brings our exceptional education within reach.